castle/castle-android/RELEASING.md

 mavenCentralRepositoryPassword=
 ```

-In order to upload a new version to Sonatype OSS staging run the following command from the project root: `./gradlew castle:publish --no-daemon --no-parallel`.
+In order to upload a new version to Sonatype OSS staging run the following command from the project root: `./gradlew clean  castle:publish --no-daemon --no-parallel`.
 Make sure you've executed all the steps in the "Prepare for release" section before publishing.

 To release the uploaded version run `./gradlew closeAndReleaseRepository`